nqd-lab/quctrl-tutorial/README.md

-# Taming quantum systems: A tutorial for using shortcuts-to-adiabaticity, quantum optimal control, and reinforcement learning (arXiv:2501.16436)
+# Taming Quantum Systems: A Tutorial for Using Shortcuts-To-Adiabaticity, Quantum Optimal Control, and Reinforcement Learning (arXiv:2501.16436)

 This Zenodo record contains the complete data for the manuscript "Taming Quantum Systems: A Tutorial for Using Shortcuts-To-Adiabaticity, Quantum Optimal Control, and Reinforcement Learning" by Callum W. Duncan, Pablo M. Poggi, Marin Bukov, Nikolaj Thomas Zinner, and Steve Campbell.
 The repository provides jupyter notebooks, generated data, and publication figures necessary to reproduce the results presented in the paper.